miili/StreamPick/README.md

 Installation
 ------------

-The sure are numerous methods to
+The sure are numerous methods add a module to Python.
+Here are the most commen ones.

 Clone from the GitHub repository